Rotary Joints for Air: The Complete Buyer’s Guide

 1115 Series:

-With its 3/8″ size, this rotary joints are perfect for small air applications.
+With its 3/8″ size, this rotary joint is perfect for small air applications.
 The compact design features seal materials that enhance the union’s service life, and it also has an oiler for relubrication.

 1205 Series: